maszhongming/ReactionMiner/pdf2text/README.md

-# PDF-Conversion
+# PDF-to-Text Conversion

-This is the PDF converter for ReactIE project.
-The program takes in a PDF of chemistry paper and outputs a json file containing all the text information, parsed into corresponding sections.
+This is the PDF converter in the Reaction Miner System.
+The module takes in a PDF of chemistry paper and outputs a json file containing all the text information, parsed into corresponding sections.

 ## Dependency